Serban017/Stereo-Camera-Distance-Estimation/README.md

 Project Overview

 This project integrates:

-   -Luxonis DepthAI Stereo Camera: Captures stereo images, which are processed to estimate distances to detected objects.
++Luxonis DepthAI Stereo Camera: Captures stereo images, which are processed to estimate distances to detected objects.
-   -YOLOv6 Object Detection: Uses a pre-trained YOLOv6 model to detect a wide range of objects.
++YOLOv6 Object Detection: Uses a pre-trained YOLOv6 model to detect a wide range of objects.
-   -Depth Calculation: Employs stereo vision principles to estimate object distance using disparity maps.
++Depth Calculation: Employs stereo vision principles to estimate object distance using disparity maps.

 Key Features